ChristopherALewis/glossary-for-product-managers/README.md

 This is desinged to be an open-sourced jargon buster for Product Managers, or anyone building technology products.

+Feel free to contribute by opning an issue.

 This is all licensed under the terms of the [Creative Commons Zero license](https://creativecommons.org/publicdomain/zero/1.0/).

 Based upon the excellent post by [Alpha UX](https://medium.com/the-innovator/glossary-of-product-management-acronyms-and-jargon-b371b7daa9aa).